Peach Melba Pavlova Recipe

 I have been a long time fan of Cheryl’s and I just adore her and all of her work.

 To start, you need to make your meringue which is really a lot easier than it looks.
-You beat up some egg whites with sugar, vanilla, cornstarch, white vinegar and a pinch of salt.
+You beat up some egg whites with sugar, vanilla extract, cornstarch, white vinegar and a pinch of salt.
 You whip it until it forms nice high peaks and it has a nice sheen…

-You will then pour it out onto a parchment lined baking sheet.
-If you would like to have a specific sized circle, you can use a plate to draw a circle onto your parchment paper with pencil and then just flip the parchment over, using the circle as your guide.
+You will then pour it out onto a parchment-lined baking sheet.
+If you would like to have a specific sized circle, you can use a plate to draw a circle onto your parchment paper with a pencil and then just flip the parchment over, using the circle as your guide.

 Spread out your pavlova onto the baking sheet.

 And place in a 180˚ oven for 2 hours.
 You are essentially drying out the egg whites, not really baking them.
 Once the baking time is up.
 Just open the oven and let the pavlova sit in the oven for a few more hours to continue to dry out.